Andrea Anastasi

 Andrea Anastasi (born 8 October 1960) is an Italian professional volleyball coach and former player.
 He was a member of the Italy national team from 1981 to 1991, and during his career won the 1990 World Champion title.
+Since 2026, he has served as head coach for Berlin Recycling Volleys.

 Career

 As a player

 Anastasi played 141 matches for the Italian national team.
 Anastasi winning the gained 1990 World Championship, 1989 European Championship, gold medalist of the 1990 World League and 1991 World League with Azzurri.
 Anastasi at club level first team in the Parma from 1977 to 1980.
 He with Modena, Falconara and Treviso won three CEV Challenge Cup.

 As a coach

 Anastasi started profession as a head coach with Brescia in 1994.
 Then from 1995 to 1999 coached Montichiari at Serie A1.
 In 1999, he was chosen as head coach of Italy.
 He achieved many success with Italian national team.
 He led the team to double gold in 1999 during the 1999 European Championship and 1999 FIVB World League.
 In 2000 he repeated success and won World league, in addition the achieved bronze medal at the 2000 Summer Olympics. in final Italy against Argentina (3-0) to reach bronze medals.
 Anastasi in the third year gained with Italy two silver medals at 2001 FIVB World League and 2001 European Championship.
 At 2002 FIVB World Championship Italy took fifth place along with Poland and United States.
 In the last year of coaching Italy, Anastasi gained with them bronze medal of 2003 FIVB World League and gold medal of the 2003 European Championship.

 From 2003 to 2005, he was employed in the Italian Serie A League.
 Piemonte took fourth place twice and won 2005 Italian Cup.

-Anastasi as a coach of Poland at the 2012 World League.
+Anastasi as coach of Poland at the 2012 World League.

 Then Anastasi moved to coaching Spain.
 In 2007 European Championship he led Spanish to historic title of European Champions held in Moscow.
 Spain beat hosts in the finale and made 15 victories in a row.
 Received Silver medal in Mediterranean Games his latest achievement.

 In 2007 Anastasi came back to work with Italy.
 However, this time without many success (4th place at the 2008 Summer Olympics, 10th place at the European Championship and 4th place at the 2010 World Championship).
 He was fired in 2010.